-Fire ants are sometimes found outside our containment boundary.
+Fire ants are sometimes found outside our containment area.
 The most recent detections are in:

 Fire ant biosecurity zones are in place in Queensland, including around some of the most recent detections.